SuperCops Vs Super Villains

 SuperCops Vs Super Villains (also known as Hum Ne Li Hai...
 Shapath) is an Indian crime detective supernatural television series which aired from January 15, 2012 to February 26, 2017 on Life OK.
 The show was produced by Fireworks Production.
 It is digitally available on Disney+ Hotstar.

 Plot

-The story originally follows two Mumbai crime branch Senior Inspectors – Abhigyaan and Gautam and their friend Sikha.
+The series begins with Mumbai Crime Branch Senior Inspectors Abhigyaan and Gautam, along with their friend Sikha.

-Later the story follows ACP Karanveer, Senior Inspectors – Shaurya, Abhigyaan, Gautam, ACP Pratap Yashwantrao Teje and other Inspectors of Mumbai crime branch.
+It later shifts to ACP Karanveer, Senior Inspectors Shaurya, Abhigyaan, and Gautam, ACP Pratap Yashwantrao Teje, and other officers of the Mumbai Crime Branch.

-Later the story follows ACP Diler, Commander Jagatveer Rana and ACP Gajanan Mazgaonkar and group of police officers called SuperCops who were engaged in saving their city and its citizens from dangerous villains and fictitious creatures.
+The story then follows ACP Diler, Commander Jagatveer Rana, ACP Gajanan Mazgaonkar, and the SuperCops as they face dangerous villains and fictional creatures.

-Before the series ended the story follows the love story of SuperCop Werewolf Jai and Vampire Princess Adonia.
+As the series nears its end, the story centers on the love story between SuperCop werewolf Jai and vampire princess Adonia.